-MediaManager Component Properties Property Name Return Data Type Description MediaLibrary Lua Table [Number,Media Object] Returns a table of all the Media Objects contained in the mediaManager in no particular order indexed by increasing integer MediaMap Lua Table [Number,Media Object] Returns a table of all the Media Objects in the MediaMap indexed by their MediaMap slot index, this value can be read or set Functions Function Name Parameters Return Data Description Туре 2000 paon SetMediaMap (Lua Table [Number,Media Object] MediaMap,Boolean ClearExisting(optional)) Boolean Attempts to place the medias in into the mediamap indexes contained in .
+MediaManager Component Properties Property Name Return Data Type Description MediaLibrary Lua Table [Number,Media Object] Returns a table of all the Media Objects contained in the mediaManager in no particular order indexed by increasing integer MediaMap Lua Table [Number,Media Object] Returns a table of all the Media Objects in the MediaMap indexed by their MediaMap slot index, this value can be read or set Functions Function Name Parameters Return Data Type Description SetMediaMap (Lua Table [Number,Media Object] MediaMap,Boolean ClearExisting(optional)) Boolean Attempts to place the medias in into the mediamap indexes contained in .
 If is set to True it clears the existing MediaMap first.
-Returns True if the action succeeded or False if it failed SetMediaMap SetMediaMapIndex [Number,Media Object] MediaMap,Boolean Attempts to place the medias in into the mediamap indexes contained in .
-If is set to True it clears the existing MediaMap first.
-Returns True if the action succeeded or
+Returns True if the action succeeded or False if it failed SetMediaMapIndex (Number MapIndex,Media Object(or Nil) Media) Boolean Attempts to place MediaObject into the mediamap at position .
+If is Nil then the slot at position is cleared.
+Returns True on success or False on failiure SetMediaMapIndex (Number MapBank,Number MapClip,Media Object(or Nil) Media) Boolean Attempts to place MediaObject into the mediamap at bank Clip .
+If is Nil then bank Clip is cleared.
+Returns True on success or False on failiure